Discover Why Taipei is the #1 Place to Learn Chinese This Year

 If you’re a fan of history and culture – Tainan is really the place for you.

-Taiwan has a rich history and has passed through Chinese, Japanese and Dutch ownership.
+The whole island has a rich history and has previously passed through Japanese and Dutch ownership.
 There’s really no better place to experience this than in Tainan.

-The city is also the most ‘traditional’ in Taiwan and you’ll have the chance to experience largely untouched Chinese culture every day.
+The city is also the most ‘traditional’ and you’ll have the chance to experience largely untouched Chinese culture every day.

-It’s also extremely picturesque and you can wander through old Dutch forts that have been reclaimed by banyan trees and neighborhoods full of small alleyways decorated with Chinese lanterns.
+It’s also extremely picturesque and you can wander through old Dutch forts that have been reclaimed by banyan trees and neighbourhoods full of small alleyways decorated with Chinese lanterns.

-And of course – one of the best night market scenes in Taiwan.
+And of course – one of the beautiful night markets.

 So really, why wouldn’t you want to study Chinese in Tainan?

-Discovering Tainan’s Treasures: 9 Must-Visit Places in Taiwan’s Oldest City
+Discovering Tainan’s Treasures: 9 Must-Visit Places in This Historical City

 Tainan is the oldest city in Taiwan and is teeming with history and culture.
 Here’s our ultimate guide on where to go and what to eat in the old capital